View on GitHub

 Language

-The Stream language consists of constants, variables, operators, and other elements.
+The Streem language consists of constants, variables, operators, and other elements.

 Code comments